 4. Quantify cybersecurity data

-Members of the executive board may have trouble understanding technical terms, but what they do understand well are metrics like revenue and ROI.
+Members of the executive board may have trouble understanding technical terms, but what they do understand are metrics like revenue and ROI.
 When delivering your reports to the board, make sure to emphasize the business outcomes of certain cyber risks or security measures and how they may impact the organization’s revenue or margin.
 You may want to seek assistance from the CFO or other financial specialists in your organization to back up your statements.

 5. Keep reports brief